stikks/Feature-Request/README.md

 ![Logo of the project](https://github.com/stikks/Feature-Request/blob/master/logo.png)

-# Interview Calendar API
+# Feature Request Web Application
 > Additional information or tagline

-A brief description of your project, what it is used for and how does life get awesome when someone starts to use it.
+A web application that allows the user to create "feature requests".
+A "feature request" is a request for a new feature that will be added onto an existing piece of software.

 ## Installing / Getting started

-A quick introduction of the minimal setup you need to get the interview calendar api up & running.
+A quick introduction of the minimal setup you need to get the feature requests web application up & running.

 This app was built using Flask microframework, you can find the list of dependencies in the requirements.txt file